SlothyKernel1314/phoenix_down_script/README.md

        ys.run_script()
 ```

-* create on your server (if you want to make a remote backup of your logs) a directory at your convenience for the Phoenix Down Script application.
+* create on your server a directory at your convenience for the Phoenix Down Script application.
 In this directory, you will have to create a folder for each script used, according to the name of the `application_name` variable present in each sub-script.
 For example, a `/youtube` folder for the Youtube script ;

+* Do the same on your computer (or any other storage medium) for local backup (depending on the paths you set in `constants_example.py`)

 * run `main.py` and pray for the application to launch properly.